hekoh99/hitthebone_backend/README.md

 # Hit the Bone
-dedicational app to "hit the bone members" using graphql, nodejs, prisma
+The app dedicated to "hit the bone" members using Graphql, Nodejs, Prisma